KoltesDigital/Game-Architecture-Epita-2017/Takeaways.md

 For instance:

 * File access is typically wrapped by a File class, which automatically closes the handle at destruction;
-* std::mutex_lock automatically locks and unlocks a mutex;
+* std::lock_guard automatically locks and unlocks a mutex;
 * std::unique_ptr automatically deletes a pointer.

 ## Memory ownership